Samoa Birding Tours

 The Samoan tropical moist forest ecoregion which occurs across the islands includes lowland rainforest (which is the most extensive habitat, though this has reduced in area since human settlement), montane forest, and cloud forest.
 Additionally, areas of montane, pandanus, littoral, and summit scrub exist, along with small areas of montane swamp forest.
 Around 30% of Samoa’s biodiversity is endemic.

-The pace of life in Samoa is extremely slow and relaxed, the accommodations are luxurious and extremely comfortable with good food, and the beaches, as you would expect from this part of the world, are idyllic.
+The pace of life in Samoa is wonderfully slow and relaxed, the accommodations are luxurious and extremely comfortable with good food, and the beaches are idyllic, as one would expect in this part of the world.
 It is a great place to spend some time relaxing and birding.

 Download Samoa Itineraries